-Welcome to Seacroft Golf Club
+Welcome to Seacroft Golf Club in Skegness

 Seacroft is known as a hidden gem among the top courses of Great Britain and Ireland.
 It is a traditional links course tucked away on the Lincolnshire coast at the south end of Skegness.
 Because of its situation on the coast and its fast draining soil the full course with normal tees and greens is virtually certain to be open.